Looking for the best Camiguin Tourist Spots?!

 Full Blog Post → Old Spanish Church Ruins

 BURA SODA WATER SWIMMING POOL

-The Soda Water Swimming Pool can be found in Catarman which is a 25-minute drive from Mambajao and the entrance fee is 50 pesos.
+The Soda Water Swimming Pool can be found in Catarman which is a 25-minute drive from Mambajao and the entrance fee is 150 pesos.
 It’s actually attached to a resort but also open to the public.

 A large swimming pool welcomes you as you arrive at the Bura Soda Water Spring though it is not bubbling as you may have expected.
 However, the crystalline water is incredibly clean and fresh as the flow of water from the mountains is constant.
 Set down your belongings in one of the poolside huts and jump on in to cool off!

-Small sari-sari stores can be found out the front selling snacks, drinks and souvenirs.
+Small sari-sari stores can be found out the front selling snacks, drinks, and souvenirs.
 There is also a lifeguard on duty at the Soda Water Swimming Pool keeping an eye out for all visitors.

-Mantigue Island is a protected marine sanctuary that boasts white sand beaches, turquoise waters, colorful coral reefs and a lush nature park.
+Mantigue Island is a protected marine sanctuary that boasts white sand beaches, turquoise waters, colorful coral reefs, and a lush nature park.

 We then decided to go for a walk around the island which took us around 20 minutes, stopping several times for a dip in the ocean to cool off along the way.
 The water surrounding the island is so inviting it would be rude not to go for a swim!

-Other than swimming, snorkeling and exploring the shoreline around Mantigue Island there’s also a nature walk that takes you across a wooden boardwalk from one end of the island to the other.
+Other than swimming, snorkeling, and exploring the shoreline around Mantigue Island there’s also a nature walk that takes you across a wooden boardwalk from one end of the island to the other.